 Fit and Comfort

 The size 11 that we ordered for our lead tester fit true to size.
 For an average volume foot, the width felt a little bit sloppy when wearing a normal crew sock but felt more snug and secure with a thicker hiking sock.
-Not as wide as the Keen Summit County, this model may be a good choice for those with just slightly wider feet.
+This model may be a good choice for those with just slightly wider feet.
 The dual-density foam insole provided is of higher quality, and we did not feel the need to swap it out for an aftermarket insole thanks to the generous arch support it provides.
 The fabric covering the insulation is cut in a way that gives a slight heel cup.
 With a thick sock we did not experience heel lift, but when only wearing a thin sock it did tend to lift when standing up on our toes.
 This is a good boot choice if you want to take a long hike or spend a long time on your feet outside at work.

 The comfort and support offered by this boot were long lasting, unlike some of the nagging foot pains that came up after using some of the other models in this review for extended periods.
 There is a break-in period with this boot, however, which is standard fare for a nearly full leather upper.
 We found that even after just a few uses the upper had relaxed significantly, allowing a bigger range of motion.
 We noted that the ankle was often much tighter feeling than the foot, which led to some articulation issues before being entirely broken in, mostly noticed when driving and needing to flex the foot forward for pressing down on the pedals.
-This boot scored high for fit and comfort, but was bested by the North Face Chilkat 400 and Oboz Bridger 10 for their supreme comfort and exceptional fits.
+This boot scored high for fit and comfort.

 The Snowburban Ultradry are good looking boots in this year's test, as their brown leather exterior is clean and modern.
 We found it worked better to have the pants come down over the cuffs instead of stuffed inside.